How We Live On

 "You will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth."

-- The younger generations, who are flocking to Lafayette in droves, are particularly distrustful of institutions, and that includes the church.
+- The younger generations are particularly distrustful of institutions, and that includes the church.
 While they are generally open to discussing spiritual matters, research has shown they’re extremely unlikely to go to the church when seeking answers to their spiritual questions.

 First Baptist Church’s outreach is driven by the public preaching of the Word in our services and by the members of our church actively engaged in personal evangelism.
 We desire to equip and encourage each member to reflect the gospel in their home, workplace, school, and neighborhood.
 In fact, doing so is part of our Church Covenant (“to seek the salvation of our kindred and acquaintances”).
 Each of us desires to be part of a church that will consistently and winsomely preach the gospel during Sunday services, live out the implications of the gospel throughout the week, and pray for the salvation of family and friends.